-So I made my own and now I’m sharing it with you.
+So I made my own homemade protein powder and now I’m sharing it with you.

 Protein Powder Recipe Ingredients

 I did a deep dive into plant-based proteins and came up with an incredibly simple yet amazing formula for homemade protein powder.
 For the past two years, I turned my recipe into a product you could buy called homemade protein powder.
 I sold 15,000 containers of this powder and got rave reviews.
 I know it’s not just me that loves it.

 Due to rising manufacturing and shipping costs for small businesses, I had to close down shop.
 I want my plant-based protein powder to live on and help others, so I’m sharing the actual recipe here that I used to get started with my formulation and continue to use myself: